Paralegal Burnout Rate and How to Avoid Paralegal Burnout

 Here are some key things to try and consider.

-Set clear boundaries in your work life.
-For example, you may choose to not answer calls or emails after a certain time.
+• For example, you may choose paralegal work-life balance and decide to not answer calls or emails after a certain time.
 Unless something is extremely urgent, it can likely wait.
 Also, if you can’t get to it, don’t feel bad about it.
 You’re one person—not an army.

-Stay healthy and fulfilled to avoid paralegal burnout.
+Stay healthy and fulfilled to avoid adding to the national paralegal burnout rate.

 By understanding why you’re feeling burned out and taking the time to address what’s within your control, you can lead a more balanced life.